HazyResearch/ThunderKittens/README.md

 ## ThunderKittens Manual

+[In-progress onboarding document](https://docs.google.com/document/d/15-Zvf6e0NLX1si4ml4sUOWCDlXNMtOWKiuo6CKZMEYA/edit?usp=sharing).
+Please contribute to this if you've run into issues and feel the broader community can benefit from explanations.
+Please leave comments if any aspect of this is unclear.

 ThunderKittens is actually a pretty small library, in terms of what it gives you.

  - Data types: (Register + shared) * (tiles + vectors), all parameterized by layout, type, and size.